 Mental Health & Wellbeing

-This page is designed to provide you, as a parent/carer, and your child, information and guidance regarding support available to promote positive mental health and wellbeing.
+This page is designed to give you, as a parent or carer, and your child information and guidance on the support available to promote positive mental health and wellbeing.
+Here, you will find helpful resources for both children and parents, covering a wide range of concerns, as well as some local youth groups currently running in Crawley.

 We have a number of provisions and interventions that we offer in school to support mental health and wellbeing and in turn, engagement in learning.